brandur/sorg/content/drafts/rust-web.md

 !fig src="/assets/rust-web/techempower.png" caption="Rust is consistently ranking alongside C++ and Java on TechEmpower."

-As far as I can tell, the author of `actix-web` (and `actix`) is some kind of technical prodigy -- the project is only about six months old, and not only is already more feature-complete and with better APIs than web frameworks seen in other open source languages, but more so than many of the frameworks bankrolled by large organizations with huge development teams.
+The author of `actix-web` (and `actix`) commits a truly prodigious amount of code -- the project is only about six months old, and not only is already more feature-complete and with better APIs than web frameworks seen in other open source languages, but more so than many of the frameworks bankrolled by large organizations with huge development teams.
 Niceties like HTTP/2, WebSockets, steaming responses, graceful shutdown, HTTPS, cookie support, static file serving, and good testing infrastructure are all available out of the box.
 The documentation is still a bit rough, but I've yet to run into a single bug.

 ### Diesel and compile-time query checking (#diesel)